bluesillybeard/Pinc2/readme.md

     - are you crazy!?
 Also, good luck getting OpenGL or Vulkan to work.
 - Xcb
     - Not worth the effort.
 Xlib works fine for X11.

+## Next Steps / Roadmap
+- implement SDL2 + OpenGl backend
+    - add tests as things are implemented
+- Make sure all of the important TODOs are handled
+- Not yet at where the Zig version is, but the library is usable.
+- finish pinc graphics header
+    - Just base it off the original one.
+    - Changes I want to make:
+        - move the texture sampling properties from the uniform to the pipeline
+        - More dynamic pipeline state
+        - Remove GLSL and use a custom shader definition compatible with fixed function rendering (aim for minimal features like OpenGL 1.0 or the N64)
+        - Add GLSL as an optional feature that a graphics backend may or may not have
+        - Add indexed framebuffer / texture (where colors are an enum instead of brightness values)
+            - This may be as simple as adding a new color space and some query functions.
+            - Note: Modern APIs don't support this directly (lol I wonder why), so this capability needs to be queryable
+            - SDL2 supports this!
+I'm genuinely not quite sure why they would, seeing as they only target platforms of the last ~20 years, but still neat.
+        - scissor rectangle
+        - add framebuffer objects / arbitrary draw surfaces
+            - many APIs do not support these so they must be optional to implement
+            - With that said, on the OpenGL 1.1 - 2.1 side, ARB_framebuffer_object or EXT_framebuffer_object are apparently widely supported, and almost guaranteed on 2.x hardware.
+        - queue based rendering - the user makes a queue, submits all of it at once, and can query if it's finished or not.
+            - Not so nice in OpenGL land, which does all of the sync explicitly, but this is a nice abstraction that many other APIs can benefit from.
+                - Note: Look at OpenGL sync objects, ARB_sync, NV_fence.
+                - Note: Look into NV_command_list, also ARB_shader_draw_parameters may be useful
+- set up interface for graphics backend
+- implement opengl 2.1 backend
+- implement the rest of the examples from the original project
+- Celebrate! we've made it back to where we left off in the original Zig version of Pinc.
+    - And in fact, with some new things that the original prototype-like thing did not have

+## Absolutely Important TODOs for before the library goes anywhere
+- Make sure all functions that take pinc_window_backend or pinc_graphics_api can take 'any' to reference the default one.
+- add platform implementation for Windows
+- Add state validation to all functions
+- Make things consistent...
+    - Change all object handle types to include handle in the name
+    - Rename object handle parameters to 'handle' instead of using 'obj' or 'id', as well as include their completeness
+        - example: complete_window_handle, incomplete_window_handle, window_handle (for either)
+    - Commit to a naming convention, such as:
+        - TypesAreNamedLikeThis
+        - functionsAreaNamedLikeThis
+        - EnumValueType_enumValue
+        - This is just an example for this TODO

 ## TODO for API features / changes
 - better text selection input. ex: SDL_TextSelectionEvent